EudyContreras/Chronox.NetCore/README.md

 ![Chronox NetCore NLP Image](https://github.com/EudyContreras/Chronox.NetCore/blob/master/NLP.png)

-**Chronox** supports a large variety of relaxed date and time formats.This program was made as a hoby and not for professional or commercial use in mind.
-This program may be subjected to architectural changes and it is not perfect.
-Use at own risk.
+**Chronox** supports a large variety of relaxed date and time formats.
 Here is an extensive list of most of the common date and time expressions supported by **Chronox**:

 ## How to use it?